 This course taches second-year level performance skills to majors.
 Musical literature from various style periods and composers will acquaint students with a wide range of repertoire for the instrument.
-Instructor permission
+Instructor permission and/or audition required.
+Prerequisite: MUSC 168.

 Applied Clarinet II (AE) (1)